40843245/CSharp/built-in package/System.ComponentModel/DescriptionAttribute/tutorial guide/CH2 -- describe a property with `DescriptionAttribute` attribute inside annotation.md

-# CH2 -- describe a property with annotation
+# CH2 -- describe a property with `DescriptionAttribute` attribute inside annotation
 ## objectives
 You will learn how to

-+ describe a property with annotation
++ describe a property with `DescriptionAttribute` attribute inside annotation

-## CH2.1 -- describe a property with annotation
+## CH2.1 -- describe a property with `DescriptionAttribute` attribute inside annotation
-### `DescriptionAttribute` annotation
+### `DescriptionAttribute` attribute

 In this example,